The LEAVE IT command is easy to teach and can help prevent your dog from ingesting something it shouldn’t have.

 Once your puppy is responding well to this, try using other things to leave.
-Scrunch up some old paper and drop on the ground, –use your imagination.
-At all times be very consistent with the “leave” command and make sure that you always make a big fuss of your puppy when he does the right thing.
+Scrunch up some old paper and drop it on the ground –use your imagination.
+At all times, be very consistent with the “leave” command and make sure that you always make a big fuss of your puppy when he does the right thing.

 When you feel your pup has really got the hang of leaving things, progress to training him outside, again setting up a few things for him to leave.
-If he is successful at this, try getting him to leave something you just happen across when walking outside.
-Young puppies are attracted to lots of things so it will not be hard to find a moment to practice leaving it.
+If he is successful, try getting him to leave something you happen across when walking outside.
+Young puppies are attracted to lots of things, so it will not be hard to find a moment to practice leaving it.

-To make it a trick, change the word ‘leave it’ for ‘dog warden’ .
-Then offer the dog a treat from a variety of people, ‘mommy’, ‘daddy’, etc. Each time your dog will take the treat.
-Then say ‘dog warden’ .
-To your dog this means LEAVE IT and he will refuse to take the treat.
+To make it a trick, change the word ‘leave it’ for ‘dog warden.’
+Then offer the dog a treat from various people, ‘mommy,’ ‘daddy,’ etc. Each time your dog will take the treat.
+Then say ‘dog warden.’
+To your dog, this means LEAVE IT, and he will refuse to take the treat.